ryansheehy0/RS_Cheat_Sheets/Embedded_Programming/low_level_number_systems.md

 ### Subtractions
 - A negative/opposite number is defined as the number added to another to produce 0.
 	- Computers allows two positive numbers added together to produce 0 by way of overflowing.
-- There is no overflow for unsigned subtraction.
-	- This is not accurate if the 2nd number is greater than the 1st number.
+- Overflow happens if the 2nd number is greater than the 1st number.
 1. Find the opposite of the negative number
 	1. Subtract each hex with F
 	2. Add 1